SLACKHA/pyJac/README.md

 Usage
 -----

-create\_jacobian can be run either as an executable or script via Python.
+pyJac can be run either as an executable or script via Python.
 To run as an executable, from the command line change to the proper directory, change the file mode to executable, and run:

-    chmod +x create_jacobian.py
+    chmod +x pyJac.py
-    ./create_jacobian.py [options]
+    ./pyJac.py [options]

 To run it as a script, change to the appropriate directory and run:

-    python create_jacobian.py [options]
+    python pyJac.py [options]

 The generated source code is placed within the `out` directory, which is created if it doesn't exist initially.